Easy Chocolate Cream Pie

 - On low, beat in the cream cheese mixture (or Cool Whip if preferred).

-- Chill 4 hours.
+- Chill for 4 hours.
 Top with whipped cream and chocolate curls and serve!

-The Cool Whip replacement will make a tastier pie, but using Cool Whip is a quick substitution if you're short on time.
+The Cool Whip replacement will make a tastier pie, but using 8 ounces of Cool Whip is a quick substitution if you're short on time.

 Serving Size:1 slice